gesievi/Radii_doc_gesievi/_sources/tutorial/Quick_Guide/2_LV_Simple_Review.rst.txt

 **********************************
-LV The simple review tutorial
+Review tutorial
 **********************************

-This tutorial explains what you need for a simple review/discussion with Radii.
+This tutorial explains and lists what kind of setup is needed for a simple review/discussion in Radii.
-It will teach you how to  the usage of views and sections with the PublishViews and PublishSection components.

-- how to save views in rhino
-- import them in grashopper
-- set them through publish view
-- setting a list of planes --> importing them --> cycle through
-- Viewer how to click on views --> how to toggle them

-more coming soon
+It is based on the fundamentals in the `Basics & Exploration tutorial`_.
+In our experience a simple review is a conversation during witch you are free to explore, usually it needs a series of specific views and sections to guide the conversation.

+For this you need to connect to the `Connect`_ component the:

+- PublishGeometry_
+- PublishMaterial_
+- `Publish View`_
+- `Publish Section`_

+For more information consol the respective entries.